 Students enrolled for credit, credit/no credit, or audit are expected to be actively engaged on-line and work on all assignments, turn in homework, reflection journals, quizzes on-time.
 Students may be dropped from the class if they do not keep up with assignments and are not responding to instructor's emails or on-line messages.
-Since this is an 8-week on-line course, students need to be actively engaged in course work every week.
+Students need to be actively engaged in course work every week.
 There will be a calendar of when assignments are due.
 The calendar and announcements will be on UNM Learn/Blackboard as well as here on the syllabus.